CURING LIVE ROCK

 So now the rock has been cleaned and recleaned,

-and you probably have a couple or three days before
+and you probably have two or three days before

 you should change more water.
 You should be